 What to study at school

 Students have an ideal opportunity to kick start their retail journey with several great workplace options.
-These include ServiceIQ’s Gateway training programmes: Warehouse Red Shirts in Schools and Warehouse Stationery Blue Shirts in Schools.
+These include ServiceIQ’s Gateway training programmes.

 Each programme offers students the valuable chance to gain credits, retail skills, knowledge and practical experience.
 They’ll also learn the importance of communication skills, personal presentation, product knowledge and team work.